AdrianRoggenbach/adrian_sensorium/README.md

 To reproduce the results of the last submission to the challenge (Model 4) run the notebooks in the folder "notebooks/submission_m4" in the order as indicated by the numbers.
 You might need to change the kernel to "env_sensorium" when starting the notebooks.
 These notebooks will generate new variables as regressors, fit 5 models with different seeds and test/val splits, and then create the submission file based on the ensemble of these 5 models.

+The code in the current version requires a computer with 32GB RAM and a GPU.

 # Short description of improvements to the model